 Oklahoma outlaws the most common second-trimester abortion procedure with no exception to protect a woman’s health.

 Oklahoma outlaws the use of a D&E (dilation and evacuation) procedure unless it is necessary to save the woman’s life.
 The D&E procedure is the most commonly used method for second-trimester abortion.
 Its illegality would cause women to have to undergo more invasive and potentially more dangerous procedures.
 This law includes a narrow and inadequate exception to protect a woman’s health.
 Additionally, the law gives authority to bring a cause of action for civil damages on behalf of the woman, the father of the pregnancy, the woman’s parents or guardian if a minor, or a former health-care provider of the woman—regardless of when in her life the person provided care, or for what type of treatment.
 Okla.
 Stat.
 Ann.
 Tit.
 63 §§ 1-737.9, -.10, -.11, -.13 (Enacted 2015).
 A state court has temporarily blocked the law from going into effect while the case proceeds through the courts.
 Unfortunately, while the judge blocked this provision of the law, it did not block a separate, extreme anti-choice provision requiring a 72-hour mandatory delay.
-Nova Health Systems v.
-Pruitt et al. cv-2015-1838 (Oct.
+Tulsa Women’s Reproductive Clinic (previously Nova Health Systems) v.
+Pruitt, cv-2015-1838 (Oct.
 2015).